deeperj/dillinger/Thesis.md

 ## Grapheme to phoneme model

 # Deep Learning Speech Models
 Earlier in chapter one, deep learning was defined as a type of representational learning whereby different levels of complexity are captured in internal layer-wise encapsulations.
 It has also been noted that layer-wise stacking of neural and neural network type architectures such as the Restricted Boltzmann Machine (RBM) deep belief networks (DBMs) are used to implement such representations.
+In this chapter, the end-to-end Bi-directional Recurrent Neural Network model is described.
+Here, the development of the features using the deep scattering convolution network is first elaborated on.
+The model parameters and architecture is described and the decoding algorithm explained.

 ## Deep speech model
+###
 ## CTC decoder
 ## DSS model

-# Conclusion and Discussion
+# Conclusion and Discussion of Results

 # Future Direction
 ## Pidgin English models